Yassine-Derouich/gestion-Stages/README.md

-																																	#Internship management system
+# Internship management system
-REST API implementation project for internship management system based on MVC architecure & DAO pattern.
-Can be used for a web app || android . contains many features and users : Adminstrator, Student, Professor and Internships responsible .
+REST API implementation project for internship management system based on MVC architecure & DAO pattern, which can be used for a web app or Android app.<br>
+contains many features and users : *Administrator*, *Student*, *Professor* and *Internships responsible* .<br>
-Admin is staticaly implemented in the database (only one admin can manage the platform) whereas others are dynamically implemented.
+ *Admin*  is staticaly implemented in the database (only one admin can manage the platform) whereas others are dynamically implemented.<br><br>
 Some of the features:
 - Students management
 - Import students via Excel file